tderflinger/chi-country-facts/README.md

 ## Preliminaries

 You need an installation of MongoDB to use this project.
-Once possibility is to install MongoDB locally on your machine with Docker:
+One possibility is to install MongoDB locally on your machine with Docker:
 [https://hub.docker.com/_/mongo](https://hub.docker.com/_/mongo)

 There also exist hosted versions of MongoDB on major cloud providers.